kares/request_exception_handler/README.md

     end

-Another option of how to modify the returned 500 status is to use exception handlers the same way You're (hopefully) using them for Your own exceptions :
+Another option of how to modify the returned 500 status is to use exception handlers the same way you're (hopefully) using them for your own exceptions :

     class ApplicationController < ActionController::Base